What is a SIEM?

 What Should You Log in a SIEM?

-Common SIEM Alerts (or SIEM Rules)
+What Are Some Common SIEM Alerts (or SIEM Rules)?

-SIEM vs. SOAR
+What is SIEM vs. SOAR

 The SIEM acronym (SIEM, not SEIM – often pronounced “sim”) stands for security information and event management, a type of cybersecurity solution that collects and converges data from different parts of your IT environment for the intent of security monitoring.

-SIEM solutions have been around for decades, with varying degrees of functionality based on which product or vendor you choose.
 SIEMs refer to centralized log management tools that integrate with your different applications, systems, servers, etc. to take in data from each service.

 SIEMs are used for real-time security event analysis to help with investigation, early threat detection and incident response.
 They also support compliance use cases, as many data regulatory frameworks require organizations to keep audit logs for up to one year.
 Not every SIEM is built the same, however.
 Many SIEMs may not do threat analysis, detection or response without fine-tuning and ongoing detection rule management.